milkvolleyball/JOHserver/README.md

-learning project for c socket networking
+learning project for socket programming in c